AlbertSnows/GroupOfPictures/README.md

  GOP codec assessment.
 Refer to the docs folder for more info.

-Note: HowToRun.md is incorrect for now.
-The library doesn't want to cooperate with a docker image, so I can't get the containers to work.
-In the meantime, you need to use `./gradlew bootRun` to spin up the API and run the project.
+NOTE: HowToRun.md is incorrect for now.
+If you run in a docker container, it may fail due to the time it takes to install ffmpeg for the first time.
+In which case, you'll have to try again.
+In the meantime, you can use `./gradlew bootRun` to spin up the API and run the project.
 Endpoint is `localhost:8080`.

 ## TODO